 Other new statistics in the report show:

-* For every pound invested in CA Cornwal, £2.35 was generated in savings to the public services worth £3.3m
+- For every pound invested in CA Cornwall, £2.35 was generated in savings to the public services worth £3.3m

 Citizens Advice Cornwall Chief Executive, Gill Pipkin, said: